 Make sure your new dog is healthy!
 Get a wellness check.

-If you’re adopting from a local shelter or rescue group, ask about our FREE first exam for rescue pets within 14 days of adoption.
+If you’re adopting a rescue dog, ask about our FREE 1st exam for rescue pets within 14 days of adoption.

 Call our Castle Rock veterinarians at 303-688-3757 or: